tomchen-stripe/mcp-server-token-sizes/README.md

-# mcp-server-response-token-sizes
+# mcp-server-token-sizes

-Becnhmarking the response sizes (in tokens) of a [three-metatool design](https://www.stainless.com/blog/lessons-from-openapi-to-mcp-server-conversion#handling-large-apis-dynamically) for Stripe's user-facing MCP server.
+Becnhmarking how many tokens the [three-metatool design](https://www.stainless.com/blog/lessons-from-openapi-to-mcp-server-conversion#handling-large-apis-dynamically) for Stripe's user-facing MCP server uses up.

-[Model response limits](#model-context-sizes-current---2025) are more of a limiting factor than their context window sizes.

 In the three-metatool design, Stripe's APIs are dynamically returned in MCP responses to users instead of being returned statically when users connect to Stripe's MCP server.